spheenik/clarity-analyzer/README.md

 # Clarity Analyzer

-JavaFX-Application to visulalize the contents of a Dota 2 replay.
+JavaFX-Application to interactively visualize the raw data of a Dota 2 replay.

 ![Clarity Analyzer](/screenshot.png?raw=true)